samuelfchen/rda-1/README.md

 ## More Details

-Here are some articles and thoughts about RDA.
-(Warning: some of these are currently roughly drafted and begging for improvement. )
+The following links contain more details and thoughts about RDA.
+(Warning: some of these are only drafts and due for improvement. )

 - [RDA encoding rules](https://foldda.github.io/rda/rda-encoding-rule)
 - [Data type and data structure in RDA](https://foldda.github.io/rda/data-type-and-data-structure)